-Pollyanna Pickering is widely recognized as Europe's foremost wildlife artist, and is the most published fine artist working in Britain today.
-She has won over thirty interntational awards for her artwork, and in 2008 she received an honorary degree from the University of Derby in recognition of her achievements.
+Pollyanna Pickering (1942 - 2018) was widely recognized as Europe's foremost wildlife artist, and the most published fine artist working in Britain during her lifetime.
+She won close to fifty international awards for her artwork, and in 2008 she received an honorary degree from the University of Derby in recognition of her achievements.

 Pollyanna was born in Yorkshire, and is pictured left making an early start on her career!
 She began her real art training at Rotherham Art School, where, in her first year she won the award for most promising student - and met her future husband, Ken Pickering, an industrial designer.
 She went on to study for a further three years at the London Central School of Art, graduating with distinction.

-Pollyanna's original work has been exhibited in top galleries internationally, including the Royal Academy.
-Her paintings hang in private and corporate collections world-wide from Siberia to Australia, and celebrity collectors of her work include John Hurt, Virginia Mckenna and David Bowie, while Sheik Mohammed has a specially commissioned series of paintings of his ascot winners.
-Her work has been presented to Princess Anne, and she has even been commissioned to paint Her Majesty the Queens' favourite racing pigeon!
+Pollyanna's original work was exhibited in top galleries internationally, including the Royal Academy.
+Her paintings hang in private and corporate collections world-wide from Siberia to Australia, and celebrity collectors of her work include John Hurt, Virginia Mckenna and David Bowie, while Sheik Mohammed has a specially commissioned series of paintings of his Ascot winners.
+Her work was presented to Princess Anne, and she was even commissioned to paint Her Majesty the Queens' favourite racing pigeon!

 For fifteen years Pollyanna ran a registered hospital for birds of prey from her home.
 Caring mainly for injured and orphaned raptors, she also rehabilitated foxes, hedgehogs, squirrels and other mammals, all of which feature in her work.
 This close contact with the creatures in her care is reflected in the realism and vitality of her work.

-Pollyanna's determination to paint only animals which she has observed in their natural habitats has lead her into a remarkable and unique series of expeditions into some of the most inhospitable areas of the globe.
-In 2007, Pollyanna was granted a fellowship from Canada based society Artists for Conservation Foundation in support of the expedition into Bhutan.
-She is accompanied on her journeys by her daughter and business partner Anna-Louise who also writes the text and contributes the photography to the books.
+Pollyanna's determination to paint only animals which she had observed in their natural habitats lead her into a remarkable and unique series of expeditions into some of the most inhospitable areas of the globe.
+In 2007, Pollyanna was granted a fellowship from Canada based society Artists for Conservation Foundation in support of her landmark expedition into Bhutan.
+She was accompanied on her journeys by her daughter and business partner Anna-Louise who also writes the text and contributes the photography to their books.
 Click here for further information about the expeditions.

 The Pollyanna Pickering Foundation raises funds for world-wide conservation, animal welfare and disaster relief.
 Anna-Louise is committed to continuing the work of the Pollyanna Pickering Foundation as President and co-founder.
 Pollyanna was steadfast in her support of other charities.
-She acts as patron of several organisations including The Badger Trust, Raptor Rescue, Naturewatch, the ABC Animal Sanctuary, the Gamelea Countryside Training Trust, Cats in Need, Parrotaid, and FABLE who raise funds for epilepsy sufferers.
-Pollyanna is a trustee of the Irish African/Asian Conservation Trust, and also holds the post of International Vice President of Bill Jordan's Wildlife Defence Fund.
-Pollyanna acts as UK ambassador for the Australian organisation Wildlife Warriors, and the Ann Van Dyk Cheetah Trust of Namibia.
-She holds the official role of Conservation Partner to the Wildlife Conservation Division of the Department of Forests and Park Services of Bhutan.Within her local community she acted as Honorary president of the North Derbyshire RSPCA for many years, and is Honorary President of the Chesterfield Art Society, and an honorary member of Rotary International.
+She acted as patron of many organisations including The Born Free Foundation, The Badger Trust, Raptor Rescue, Naturewatch, the ABC Animal Sanctuary, the Gamelea Countryside Training Trust, Cats in Need, Parrotaid, and FABLE who raise funds for epilepsy sufferers.
+Pollyanna was a trustee of the Irish African/Asian Conservation Trust, and also held the post of International Vice President of Bill Jordan's Wildlife Defence Fund.
+Pollyanna acted as UK ambassador for the Australian organisation Wildlife Warriors, and the Ann Van Dyk Cheetah Trust of Namibia.
+She held the official role of Conservation Partner to the Wildlife Conservation Division of the Department of Forests and Park Services of Bhutan.Within her local community she acted as Honorary president of the North Derbyshire RSPCA for many years, and was Honorary Life President of the Chesterfield Art Society, and an honorary member of Rotary International.
 She was a member of the Court of the University of Derby.

-Pollyanna continues to receive awards and accolades for her paintings, including the Silver Palette Trophy and the Millennium Trophy bestowed by the Wildlife Art Society International who have also awarded her two Gold Medals.
+Pollyanna received numerous awards and accolades for her paintings, including the Silver Palette Trophy and the Millennium Trophy bestowed by the Wildlife Art Society International who also awarded her two Gold Medals.
 In 2004 she was awarded a coveted first prize in the Wildlife Artist of the Year Awards, and in 2007 won the first Wildscape Masterclass Challenge.
-In 2006 the Artists for Conservation Foundation honoured her with their prestigeous Conservation Artist Award.
-In 2009 she was named Professional Wildlife Artist of the Year’ in the Society for All Artists Artist of the Year Awards.
+In 2006 the Artists for Conservation Foundation honoured her with their prestigious Conservation Artist Award.
+In 2009 she was named Professional Wildlife Artist of the Year in the Society for All Artists Artist of the Year Awards.
 In 2011 she won the inaugural Environmental Concern Award in the Wildlife Artist of the Year Awards.
-In 2012 one of her paintings scooped first prize in the first annual Association of Animal Artists Awards she was awarded the most prestigeous International Award in the field of Wildlife Art - The Artists for Conservation's Simon Combes Conservation Award, recognizing support for conservation through artistic excellence.
+In 2012 one of her paintings scooped first prize in the first annual Association of Animal Artists Awards In 2012 she was awarded the most prestigious International Award in the field of Wildlife Art - The Artists for Conservation's Simon Combes Conservation Award, recognizing support for conservation through artistic excellence.
 In 2015 she was recognised with a Lifetime Achievement Award at the Inspirational Women Awards, and the following year given a second Lifetime Achievement Award by Peak FM, and in the same year was honoured with the Association of Animal Artist's inaugural chairman's Award.
 In 2017 she scooped the Gold Medal for Best Painting in their annual exhibition - and in 2018 received a Lifetime Achievement award from the Marquis Society in America in recognition of her remarkable work.

 In 2005 The International Fund for Animal Welfare named her Animal Conservation Fund-raiser of the Year, honouring her with an award at a special presentation at the House of Lords.
 In 2008 she she received an honorary degree from the University of Derby in recognition of her achievements.